July 3, 2026

 Cost and cost savings

-ACH transactions usually carry low processing fees, making them cost-effective compared with alternatives such as wire transfers.
-Businesses using automated accounts payable systems can save additional time and paper costs.
+ACH fees are generally low, making them cost-effective compared to alternatives such as wire transfers.
+You can save additional time and paper costs by using automated accounts payable systems.

 Direct deposit is generally free for employees and low-cost for employers.
 By eliminating printed checks, it reduces both expenses and administrative time.